 The United States Military branches exist to defend the United States against all enemies and to provide combat capabilities anywhere in the world in support of United States security objectives.

 The Army exists to serve the American people, defend the Nation, protect vital national interests, and fulfill national military responsibilities.
 The Army makes up the nation’s largest and most extensive military ground capabilities.
-Currently, approximately 499,000 active duty Army troops are backed up by 700,000 National Guard and Army reservists.
 The Army is responsible to provide necessary forces and capabilities in support of the National Security and Defense Strategies of the United States.

 The Army's mission is codified by federal law: